That is a statement that many did not expect to see the NHS making - a public body encouraging smokers to take up vaping.

 With the decline in smokers and the steadily increasing numbers of vapers in recent years, 2019 looks set to continue this trend.
 In 2018 alone, the number of vapers in the UK increased from 2.9 million to 3.2 million - up 10% in a year.

-If the above predictions come true and vaping gets a better rap and is more socially accepted, thus increasing the freedoms to vape in more public places, we can expect to see more vapers switching from cigarettes for e-cigarettes.
+If the above predictions come true and vaping gets a better rap and is more socially accepted, thus increasing the freedoms to vape in more public places, we can expect to see more vapers switching from cigarettes to e-cigarettes.

 And if you’re wondering how to start vaping, why not check out our easy guide to switching.